-Bayer is facing a growing number of lawsuits alleging that Mirena, a popular contraceptive, contains hormones that can potentially cause pseudotumor cerebri (PTC) and other severe neurological side effects.
+Bayer is facing hundreds of lawsuits alleging that Mirena, a popular contraceptive, contains hormones that can potentially cause pseudotumor cerebri (PTC) and other severe neurological side effects.
 Bayer is accused of downplaying information about this serious side effect.

 Need a Texas Mirena Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was injured by pseudotumor cerebri (PTC), you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit in Texas.

 In 2014, a group of plaintiffs has asked federal judges to establish a Multi-District Litigation (MDL) to centralize 9 lawsuits involving pseudotumor cerebri (PTC) and/or idiopathic intracranial hypertension (IIH) linked to Mirena.
 In 2017, a federal judge approved a MDL for more than 100 women who suffered PTC after using Mirena.
 The Mirena MDL is overseen by U.S. District Judge Paul A. Engelmayer in the U.S. District Court for the Southern District of New York.

 Mirena is a T-shaped intrauterine device (IUD) that prevents pregnancy by slowly releasing the hormone levonorgestrel.
 The Prescribing Information for Mirena does not include warnings about neurological side effects, such as PTC.
 However, the use of levonorgestrel is contraindicated in patients who have a history of PTC/IIH.
 Due to Bayer’s failure to warn about this severe side effect, women who were injured have filed lawsuits against the drug-maker.